 The PAKT trial is looking at a new biological therapy drug called AZD5363.
-It is using it with paclitaxel (Taxol) chemotherapy for triple negative breast cancer that has come back after treatment or spread to other parts of the body.
+It is using it with paclitaxel (Taxol) chemotherapy for triple negative breast cancer that has come back after treatment or spread to other parts of the body (advanced cancer).

 You can find details of biological therapy trials for breast cancer on our clinical trials database.
 If you want to see all the trials, tick the boxes for closed trials and trial results.